 Tread water using various kick techniques

 Private Swim Lessons – Ages 3+

-With one-on-one instruction, individual attention is given to a swimmer who may be shy around the water or for someone looking to improve stroke work and technique.
-You must give 24 hours’ notice to reschedule or cancel a private lesson.
-If no notice is given, you will be charged for the lesson.
+One-on-one instruction allows, individual attention for swimmers who may be shy around the water or for someone looking to improve stroke work and technique.
+You must give 24 hours’ notice to reschedule or cancel a lesson or you will be charged.
 Requests for specific instructors are accepted, but not guaranteed.

 Teen & Adult Swim Lessons – Ages 3+

 Learn basic skills to improve your swim stroke.
 Gain confidence in the water while perfecting your stroke technique.
 Swimmers will be divided by skill level.

 Want to register for a swim lesson, but none of the available times work for